-- 1. Under the noncompetitive allocation, for single county CoCs, no more than two applications shall be recommended by the CoC and submitted to HCD.
-HCD will award no more than two noncompetitive allocation contracts per single-county CoC Service Area.
+- 1. Under the non-competitive allocation, for single county CoCs, no more than two applications shall be recommended by the CoC and submitted to HCD.
+HCD will award no more than two non-competitive allocation contracts per single-county CoC Service Area.
 For multi-county CoCs, no more than three applications shall be recommended by the CoC and submitted to HCD.
-HCD will award no more than three noncompetitive allocation contracts per multi-county CoC Service Area. - 2.
+HCD will award no more than three non-competitive allocation contracts per multi-county CoC Service Area. - 2.
 There are two types of subcontracting permitted under ESG.

-A subcontract does not absolve the grantee from any responsibility or liability to HCD.
-The Grantee is fully liable and responsible for ensuring that the subcontractor adheres to all state and federal laws and regulations in carrying out its services or Activities - Subcontracting for services provided to the funded program.
-Procuring services related to carrying out the funded program is permissible.
-Examples: security, supportive services, food services.
-Federal procurement rules may apply. - b.
-Applications that contain multiple ESG-eligible Activities as permitted under HCD's Annual Action Plan or this NOFA may subcontract with separate providers for those ESG-eligible Activities.
-For example, RR programs that request funds for both RR and HMIS may subcontract with a different entity for their HMIS.
+A subcontract does not absolve the Contractor from any responsibility or liability to HCD.
+The Contractor is fully liable and responsible for ensuring that the Subcontractor adheres to all state and federal laws and regulations in carrying out its services or Activities.

-&lt;sup>4 24 CFR Part 982.507
+24 CFR Part 982.507